Easter Parade (film): Plot

 At Pastini's, where she and Don first met, Hannah pours out her troubles to Mike ("Better Luck Next Time").
-She finds Don waiting outside her apartment.
-He tries to explain himself, promising to wait all night for her to forgive him, but the house detective evicts him just before she opens the door.
-The next morning, Johnny tells Hannah that if he loved someone, he would show them.
+She finds Don waiting outside her hotel room, accusing him of using her to make Nadine jealous.
+Don promises to wait all night for her to forgive him, but the house detective ejects him.
+The next morning, Johnny visits Hannah and claims that Don is already auditioning a new partner, compelling her to admit that she loves Don.
+Johnny remarks that if he loved someone, he would find a way to show them.

-Hannah is inspired.
-Flowers, a chocolate egg and a live bunny in a top hat arrive anonymously at Don's apartment, followed by Hannah, who reminds him of their date and sings ("Easter Parade").
-Don puts a diamond ring on her left hand as they walk in the Easter parade.
+Flowers, a chocolate egg, and a live bunny inside a top hat are anonymously delivered to Don's apartment.
+Shortly afterward, Hannah arrives and reminds him of their date ("Easter Parade").
+Don puts a diamond ring on her left hand as they walk in the Easter parade along Fifth Avenue.